Walkthrough: Debugging a Web Form

 To debug the Web Form

 In the Default.aspx.cs or Default.aspx.vb window, click the left margin on the same line as the text you added:

 A red dot appears and the text on the line is highlighted in red.
 The red dot represents a breakpoint.
 When you run the application under the debugger, the debugger will break execution at that location when the code is hit.
 You can then view the state of your application and debug it.
 For more information, see Breakpoints.

 On the Debug menu, click Start Debugging.

 The Debugging Not Enabled dialog box appears.
-Select Modify the Web.config file to enable debugging option, and click OK.
+Select Add a new Web.config file with debugging enabled option, and click OK.

 Internet Explorer starts and displays the page that you just designed.

 In Internet Explorer, click the button.

 In Visual Studio, this takes you to the line where you set your breakpoint on the code page Default.aspx.cs or Default.aspx.vb.
 This line should be highlighted in yellow.
 You can now view the variables in your application and control its execution.
 Your application stops executing and waits for a command from you.